There was an accident

 (One year later)

 The grueling days and even longer weeks ended for the senior graders as they got their final diplomas and graduated from high school.
-It was one of the rare occasions when relatives of boarding school students showed up inside the building, witnessing their family members receive their well-earned certificates.
+It was one of the rare occasions when students' families showed up inside the building, so they could witness their loved ones receive their well-earned certificates.

-The school's senior class sat at the back of the dark auditorium.
-The top student for another year in a row scanned the crowd, anxious for a glimpse of his adoptive parents, but without finding them in the sea of faces.
+In the large auditorium, the senior class sat at the front.
+Natsuo, once again the top student for another year in a row, scanned the crowd, anxious for a glimpse of his adoptive parents, but couldn't find them in the sea of faces - not that he was surprised.

 The headmistress concluded her statement and thanked everyone for their support as the audience clapped for her.
-She wished everyone a successful future while the agitated student clasped tightly to his diploma, glancing at the door behind him.
+She wished everyone a successful future while the agitated student clasped tightly to his diploma, glancing at the doors.

-The highest-ranking graduate was the first to leave the ceremony.
-A loud thud echoed as he threw his certificate into the nearest dumpster.
-His strides were quick and determined as he grabbed his backpack and left the boarding school.
+He was the first to leave the ceremony.
+A loud thud echoed as he threw his certificate into the nearest dumpster - it was of no concern to him.
+His strides were quick and determined as he grabbed his backpack and left the boarding school, for good.

-He pushed the large doors open, letting the warm spring breeze welcome his face and play with his messy hair.
+He pushed the large doors open, letting the warm spring breeze welcome his face - the liberation he felt was almost euphoric, a sensation he had longed for so long.

-Natsuo loosened the strangling tie around his neck and unbuttoned the top two buttons of his shirt on his way to the iron gates.
-He marveled when the mild wind carried the cherry petals around him, causing some of them to get stuck in his hair.
+As he walked to the iron gates, he unbuttoned the top two buttons on his shirt and loosened the strangling tie around his neck.
+He glanced around him as the mild wind blew the cherry petals around him, causing some of them to get stuck in his hair.

 He smiled, feeling relieved and content that he was finally able to start a new life.
 The time had come for him to be free - he was no longer held back by oppressive rules or watched over by staff.
 There was no one to stop him now.

-Natsuo took a deep breath and started to walk, his steps growing longer and smoother with each step he took.
-The young man still remembered the way to the city, the route he had been forced to travel when his former father deprived him of his freedom.
+Natsuo took a deep breath and walked ahead.
+He still remembered the way to the city and the torturous route he had been forced to travel when his former father deprived him of his freedom.

-But then, his joy turned to anxiety as he saw the familiar silhouette of the black car pulling into the school.
-The young graduate dashed behind the nearby tree and tried to shrink as much as possible, hoping it would be enough to hide him from unwanted visitors.
+But then, his joy turned to anxiety as he saw the familiar black car approaching the school.
+He dashed behind the nearby tree and tried to shrink as much as possible, hoping it would be enough to hide him from unwanted visitors.
+Eventually, it stopped on the side of the road, next to other cars.

-He carefully peered as his adoptive parents stepped out of the vehicle, taking notice of how Masashi was still wearing his work suit, his tie neatly knotted and his shoes polished - clearly, something more significant came up for him to be late, or maybe he just didn't care.
-The man said it himself - he wasn't his son, never was, and never will be.
+He cautiously peered as his adoptive parents stepped out of the vehicle, noticing how Masashi was still wearing his work suit, with his tie neatly knotted and his shoes polished to shine - clearly, there was something more significant that caused him to be late, or maybe he just didn't care.
+The man said it himself - he never was and never will be his son.

-His adoptive mother wore a formal dress and had her hair combed back, looking absent-minded and lost as always.
+His adoptive mother wore a formal dress and had her hair combed back, looking absent-minded and lost as as usual.
 She followed her husband like an obedient pet, always at his side, never saying a word without his permission.

-Natsuo's stomach tightened from anger when he saw them.
-He felt nothing but disgust for the two who were supposed to be his guardians and protectors, and yet they never contacted him, not even on his birthday or other special days.
+Natsuo's stomach tightened with anger when he saw them.
+He felt nothing but disgust for the two who were supposed to be his guardians and protectors, and yet they never reached out to him, not even on his birthday or other special days.

 Like a broken and discarded old toy, he had been forgotten and abandoned.
-He vowed to himself that he would never forgive them and would never look them directly in the eye again.
+That moment, he vowed to himself that he would never forgive them, and would never look them directly in the eye again.

-The seventeen-year-old turned his face away from the pair as they approached the doors, waiting until they were out of sight.
-Lastly, he took a deep breath and started running, trying to get as far away from his old life.
+The seventeen-year-old turned his face away from the pair as they neared the doors, waiting until they were out of sight.
+He took a deep breath and started running, fleeing his old life as far as he could.

 (Elsewhere at the same time)